 Darker shades of blue, like navy and midnight, pair well with richer shades of brown, like deep chocolate, or reddish browns like burgundy.

-This look evokes sophistication and class, which is why you see it so often on businessmen, politicians and lawyers.
+The dark navy suit brown shoes combo evokes sophistication and class, which is why you see it so often on businessmen, politicians and lawyers.

 Of course, just because they tend to wear this combo a lot doesn’t mean they rock it.
 Each group tends to violate one (or more) of the most fundamental tenets of how to wear a suit with style.

 Businessmen tend to pair it with garishly loud ties (keep reading to find out what kind of ties you should wear), politicians tend to wear suits that are one-to-two sizes too big, and lawyers… well, despite what Harvey Specter would have us believe, lawyers tend to make even the most classic combos look less than ideal.

 But don’t let the fact that this is a business-world staple fool you: the navy suit dark brown shoes combo can work just as well at weddings, formal events or any other suited-up setting, as long as you avoid making the same mistakes as the aforementioned groups.

 Here are a few tips to make sure you look sharp while rocking navy blue and brown shoes:

 I’ve written about this elsewhere a lot and provided a full, detailed breakdown of exactly how your suit should fit here.